mpg/pypiano-fingers/Readme.md

 common operations:

 - `all-scales.py` for basic information about each scale
-- `grp-scales.py` for listing groups of scales that share identical fingerings
+- `grp-scales.py` for listing groups of scales that share similar fingerings
 - `one-scale.py` for detailed information about a single scale (by default chosen at random, which can be used for daily practice).